davidrsch/r4dses/README.md

 ## About the translation

 This translation of "R for Data Science" is a personal project by [David Díaz Rodríguez](https://github.com/davidrsch) with the aim of facilitating the study of Data Science with R, both for the translator himself and for all those Spanish-speaking people who wish to learn to do Data Science with R.

+Note that this is a verbatim translation of the book so when the authors refer to themselves in the first person, it will be Hadley Wickham, Garrett Grolemund and Mine Çetinkaya-Rundel and not the translator.

+### Translated so far

+-   0.1 Wellcome
+-   0.2 Preface to the second edition
+-   1 Introduction

 ## About other versions